Top of page

 Convener(s): Barry Trachtenberg (History/Jewish Studies) & Lisa Blee (History/Cultural Heritage & Preservation Studies)

 This seminar will provide an opportunity to engage with a series of current academic and public debates within the realm of genocide and memory studies.
-Among these are recent conversations in the United States over memorials to white supremacy and slavery; current controversies in Germany over challenges to its Holocaust memorial culture and the comparative lack of commemoration to Germany’s colonial past; and debates in formerly colonized societies and settler states over ways to contend with the legacies of imperialism and ongoing structures of colonization.
+Among these are recent conversations in the United States over memorials to white supremacy and slavery; the Israel-Hamas War and Palestinian genocide; the Sri Lankan civil war; and debates in formerly colonized societies and settler states over ways to contend with the legacies of imperialism and ongoing structures of colonization.
+The interdisciplinary nature of the topic also provides fertile ground for productive exchange and discussion of the seminar participants’ own research.

 Past Seminars